 LoDo and Union Station

 1616 17th St.

 Walk a few blocks east and you'll find yourself in the heart of Lower Downtown - now known as LoDo by Denverites.
 Here you can still see a great deal of architecture from the late 19th and early 20th centuries - much of which has been lovingly restored into restaurants, shops and office buildings, blending perfectly with the more modern architecture of today's Denver.
 The vintage buildings in LoDo give a good picture of the way that Denver rapidly evolved from a gold rush town to a major Western stopping point.
-Visitors and settlers began arriving via railroad at Union Station on Wynkoop Street in the 1880s.
+Visitors and settlers began arriving via railroad at Denver Union Station on Wynkoop Street in the 1880s.
 The original structure was destroyed by fire, but the station was rebuilt in 1894.
-In 2014, Union Station is poised to become yet again the hub of Denver's transportation world, as the city's innovative FasTracks initiative moves forward.
+Union Station was completely renovated in 2012 and reopened two years later, featuring swanky bars, restaurants and a hotel.